 Types of Jewelry at Woodland Metalsmith

-Dangle, post and hoop earrings are delicately handcrafted with hypoallergenic niobium hooks.
+Dangle, post and hoop gemstone earrings are delicately handcrafted with hypoallergenic hooks.
 These hooks are great for ultra sensitive skin and give the earrings a mixed-metal look.
 Find simple earrings or statement earrings, the choice is yours!
+All earrings come with silicone backers so you don't lose your precious earrings while wearing them.

 Jewelry for Everyone

 Most jewelry is made for both men and women.
-The designs are intentionally made all-inclusive, with a few more feminine and masculine designs available.
+The designs are intentionally made all-inclusive, with a few feminine and masculine designs available.
 Natural gemstone jewelry makes great gifts for your mother, daughter, son or husband.
 If they live in the Pacific Northwest, it will be easy to shop for them.

 Woodland Metalsmith ships jewelry exclusively within the US, using eco friendly paper packaging.